Mirantis/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 ```

 {{< callout type="warning" >}}
-When creating the custom profile, ensure the following:
+To ensure your custom profile works correctly:

-- Crosscheck `featureGates` in the custom profile against the official
+- Cross-check `featureGates` in the custom profile against the official
   Kubernetes [list of removed feature gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates-removed/).
   Adding a removed feature gate will prevent the kubelet from starting.
-- When setting `allowedUnsafeSysctls` include only namespaced `sysctls`.
+- Include only namespaced `sysctls` when you configure `allowedUnsafeSysctls`.
   Non-namespaced `sysctls` are unsupported by the kubelet and will also prevent
   it from starting.
 {{< /callout >}}